 If you're planning on sending the demo to a customer, you'll want to be mindful that their screen size could vary depending on their workspace.

 Once you have a good understanding of how you want your demo to look.
 You are ready to start capturing your product's screens.

-Whether you're using a Mac or a PC there are some handy settings that can help alleviate some capturing challenges.
-Since the extension is set to run on Chrome, you can also use this separate extension to easily resize your screen to a specific size.
+- Since the extension is set to run on Chrome, you can also use this separate extension to easily resize your screen to a specific size.
 This can help alleviate some capturing challenges as your screen will be set to the proper size needed for the product to display properly.

-It's also important to ensure your Chrome zoom setting is set to 100% before you start capturing, so your product is displayed how it is originally formatted.
+- Ensure your Chrome zoom setting is set to normal (100%) before you start capturing, so your product is displayed how it is originally formatted.
 For PC users, follow the instructions here.